-We know full well what happens and why we always find ourselves saying yes; fear of disappointing, of not rising to the occasion, of being less well-liked… but asserting yourself by appearing firm and saying no is, above all, loving yourself, respecting yourself and it’s essential for your mental health and self-confidence.
-What if we finally learnt to say yes to ourselves for the sake of our own happiness?
+Struggling to say no and to put yourself first are symptoms of being too nice.
+Not wanting to let people down may seem totally normal, but it shouldn't mean that we often find ourselves pulling off mission impossible in order to avoid losing friends.
+Refusing to always be so agreeable doesn't make you a mean person, instead it means you are concerned for your own welfare.
+Asserting yourself by appearing firm is, above all, loving yourself, respecting yourself, and it’s essential for your mental health and self-confidence.
+What if we finally learned to say yes to ourselves for the sake of our own happiness?
 We’ll show you how to go about it.

 It’s often the need to be liked and appreciated that drives us to say yes, straight away, without even thinking about it, to everything anyone ever asks us.
 This stems from feeling frustrated and having low self-esteem.
-Now, no more feeling trapped, here’s how to say no more easily:
+Now, no more feeling trapped, here’s how to assert your opinion more easily:

 1. Use the phrase “yes but…”

-Are you not really in a position to say no?
-That doesn’t matter.
-You can start by saying “yes but”.
 To do this, you have to rank your priorities.
-For instance, if you need to rest but someone invites you to a party, say “yes, but I’m only going to stay until 2am”.
+For instance, if you need to rest, but someone invites you to a party, say “yes, but I’m only going to stay until 2am”.
 Likewise, if your boss gives you more work to do, on top of all the work you already have, say to them, “yes, but at the moment I have more urgent work to do, I will take a look at it after”.
 So, you get the picture now!

-When someone suggests something to you, you don’t have to say yes straight away, take time to think about it.
+When someone suggests something to you, you don’t have to agree straight away, take time to think about it.
 Mindfulness mediation might help you.
 This will allow you to work on acting less impulsively.